AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 ##

-### **Part B: Ai Machine Learning**
+### **Part B: Ai and Machine Learning**
 **Section 1: Prophet Model** The first section of the Ai Amchine learning was focused on the use of the Prophet Model to predict future prices and market trends.
 The choice of Prophet Model was due to its ability to analyze and make predictions from datasets that exhibit seasonality trends and patterns; and the simplicity and interpretability (easy to understand) of the model output and predictions.
-Prophet was developed by Facebook.
+Prophet was developed by Facebook and the predictions are based on single stock at a time.
 (Expert Learning Assistant: https://bootcampspot.instructure.com/courses/6442/external_tools/313)
 ##
+* Fig 9: Visualization of Price Predictions of NVDA using PROPHET Model
+* Fig 10: Price Forecast for NVDA From Prophet Model
+* Fig 11: Forecast Components plots With Prophet Model

+##
 **Section 2: LSTM Networks** This section is devoted to applying the Long Short Term Memory (LSTM) Neural network, a deep learning models complete with Keras and Tensorflow to predict the future prices and direction of stocks.
 LSTM networks are a type of Recurrent Neural Network (RNN) that are equipped to overcome the limitations common to traditional RNNs, particularly the short-term memory issues due to vanishing gradient problems.
 LSTM was chosen for the analysis because of its ability to remember and incorporate earlier sequences into formulating its predictions.

+* fig 15: Model Summary for LSTM
+* Fig 16: Model Summary of History in DataFrame
+* Fig 17a: Original Stock Prices vs LSTM Predicted Prices (Normalized)
+* Fig 17b: Original Stock Prices vs LSTM Predicted Prices (Last 300 periods)
+* Fig 18: Predictions vs Closing prices vs Percent differences (Normalized)
 ##

 ### **Stock Prices Visualization:**